jordymeow/ai-engine/readme.txt

 Languages: English.

 == Changelog ==

+= 1.9.89 (2023/10/23) =
+* Add: Sync Pull (to download remote embeddings - it does not insure that they have content however).
+* Update: Better UI for Embeddings.
+* Fix: Many fixes linked to AI Search, auto-retrieval of remote embeddings, and the way the data is handled.
+* Fix: Minimum Score and Max Embeddings are now working correctly throughout the plugin.
+* Fix: Unselecting an embedding environment will now remove the index and the namespace.
+* Fix: A bunch of tiny additional fixes.

 = 1.9.88 (2023/10/16) =
 * Add: Support of multi-environments with embeddings (only Pinecone environments for now, but more will come soon).